OthmaneEttahri/CloudDriveApp/README.md

 ### To run this project locally, follow the steps below:

 #### prerequisities
-Python 3.x installed on your machine.
-Django (latest version) installed via pip.
+Python 3.x installed on your machine. et test hehe Django (latest version) installed via pip.
 #### steps to install and run
 Download the Project